Boating While Intoxicated (BWI)

 Second Offense: Up to one year in jail and a $4,000 fine

 Third Offense: 2-10 years in jail and a $10,000 fine

 Call a BWI Lawyer From The Zendeh Del Law Firm, PLLC Today!

-while intoxicated.
-Being drunk while driving a boat is frowned upon by
+of a watercraft while intoxicated.
+Being drunk while driving a boat is

 Contact a Plano BWI defense attorney from The Zendeh Del Law Firm, PLLC today!